-- High School \$475 for all sports; except, Football \$600. - Middle School \$400 for all sports. - There is a sports fee for every sport that your athlete plays. - All sports fees are non-refundable. - The fees pay for officials (umpires), league fees, CIF dues, playoff fees, coach stipends, senior gifts, tournaments, special events, banquets, award and equipment needs. - Sport fees are due prior to any equipment or uniform are handed out. - A Spirit Pack is required for each athlete.
+- High School \$475 for all sports; except football \$600. - Middle School \$400 for all sports. - There is a sports fee for every sport that your athlete plays. - All sports fees are non-refundable. - The fees pay for officials (umpires), league fees, CIF dues, playoff fees, coach stipends, senior gifts, tournaments, special events, banquets, awards, and equipment needs. - Sport fees are due prior to any equipment or uniform are handed out. - A Spirit Pack is required for each athlete.
 Prices TBD per sport. - Fundraising is a mandatory obligation for each family.
-Every player/parent must participate in fundraising, Or you may elect to "opt out" by paying \$250.
-If the participation requirements are not met by the end of the season, the administration office will send a bill/invoice to be paid immediately. - Student may not participate in practice until a Sport Physical is completed and turned in to the office. - Student may not participate in games until the sport fee is paid for or arrangements are made. - Parents who are unable to meet the entire athletic fee obligation may discuss banner sales as an alternative with the Athletic Director on a confidential basis.
+Every player/parent must participate in fundraising, or you may elect to opt out by paying \$250.
+If the participation requirements are not met by the end of the season, the administration office will send a bill/invoice to be paid immediately. - Students may not participate in practice until a sport physical is completed and turned into the office. - Students may not participate in games until the sport fee is paid for or arrangements are made. - Parents who are unable to meet the entire athletic fee obligation may discuss banner sales as an alternative with the Athletic Director on a confidential basis.